German auto industry faces make-or-break year of 2025 – DW – 01/02/2025

 The sudden China shift

-Bratzel has identified a critical shortfall: While German automakers excel in building conventional cars, they lag behind in making EVs as they require automotive software and electronic components rather than mechanical parts.
+Bratzel has identified a critical shortfall: While German automakers excel in building conventional cars, they lag behind in making EVs, as these require automotive software and electronic components rather than mechanical parts.
 "The erosion of old paradigms and knowledge is truly tragic," he added.

 Dohse sees China clearly leading Germany not only in EV technology but also with regard to market power.
 "The Chinese EV market is the largest and most dynamic globally, which suggests China will continue to pull ahead."